DarshanDeshpande/Scrapera/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Scrapera provides access to a variety of scraper scripts for most commonly used machine learning and data science domains.
+Scrapera is a completely **Chromedriver free** package that provides access to a variety of scraper scripts for most commonly used machine learning and data science domains.
+Scrapera directly scrapes from public API endpoints, thereby removing the heavy browser overhead which makes Scrapera extremely fast and robust to DOM changes.
 Currently, Scrapera supports the following crawlers:
 <li>Images
     <ul>
         <li><a href="https://github.com/DarshanDeshpande/Scrapera/blob/master/scrapera/image/duckduckgo.py">DuckDuckGo Scraper</a></li>
         <li><a href="https://github.com/DarshanDeshpande/Scrapera/blob/master/scrapera/image/giphy.py">GIPHY Scraper</a></li>
-        <li><a href="https://github.com/DarshanDeshpande/Scrapera/blob/master/scrapera/image/instagram.py">Instagram Posts Scraper</a></li>
+        <li><a href="https://github.com/DarshanDeshpande/Scrapera/blob/master/scrapera/image/tumblr.py">Tumblr Scraper</a></li>
     </ul>
 </li>
 <li>Text